 In older people, symptoms may be more severe and may include dizziness, disorientation, delirium, and loss of balance.
 Falls may occur, resulting in broken bones, especially hip fractures.

-When withdrawal symptoms occur and how they progress vary from drug to drug and depend on the dose of the drug.
+The extent of withdrawal symptoms varies from drug to drug and depends on the dose of the drug.
 Symptoms may begin within 12 to 24 hours.

-People who have used sedatives for more than a few days often feel that they cannot sleep without them.
-When they stop the drugs, they may have mild withdrawal symptoms:
+People who have used sedatives such as benzodiazepines for more than a few days often feel that they cannot sleep without them.
+When they stop the drugs, they may have mild withdrawal symptoms such as

 People who have taken an overdose require immediate medical evaluation.
-An overdose of barbiturates is more dangerous than an overdose of benzodiazepines.
+An overdose of barbiturates is as dangerous as an overdose of benzodiazepines.
 If people who take a dangerous overdose of antianxiety drugs or sedatives have significant respiratory, heart, or blood pressure problems, they should be hospitalized in an area where they can be monitored (such as an intensive care unit).

 Supportive care may include fluids given intravenously, drugs if blood pressure drops, and a ventilator if the person's breathing is weak.

 People with mild withdrawal symptoms require social and psychologic support to help them overcome a strong urge to begin using the drug again to stop the feelings of anxiety.